Nuitka Release 0.3.17

 For the compile itself test: Make the presence of the Scons in-line copy optional, the Debian package doesn’t contain it.

 Also make it more portable, so it runs under Windows too, and allow to choose the Python version to test.
 Check this test with both CPython2.6 and CPython2.7 not only the default Python.

 Before releasing, test that the created Debian package builds fine in a minimal Debian

-The "git flow" was used again in this release cycle and proved to be useful not only for hot fix, but also for creating the branch feature/ctypes_annotation and rebasing it often while things are still flowing.
+The “git flow” was used again in this release cycle and proved to be

-The few hot fixes didn’t require a new release, but the many organizational improvements and the new features did warrant the new release, because of e.g. the much better test handling in this release and the improved recursion control.
+The few hot fixes didn’t require a new release, but the many organisational improvements and the new features did warrant the new release, because of e.g. the much better test handling in this release and the improved recursion control.